Scrum: A Framework to Reduce Risk and Deliver Value Sooner (Updated to Scrum Guide 2020)

 “Much like you solve a complex jigsaw puzzle by starting on a smaller area, the purpose of each Sprint is to attempt to solve one part of a complex problem.”

 Sprints should always be the same length to create cadence and predictability for the team and its stakeholders.
 When a Sprint becomes too long, valuable opportunities are lost to validate assumptions and make sure that work is still progressing in the right direction.
-As the length of Sprints increase, so does the risk of wasting time building the wrong things.
-The Scrum Framework does not specify a length for Sprints, except that they should be less than a month.
+As the length of Sprints increases, so does the risk of wasting time building the wrong things.
+The Scrum framework does not specify a length for Sprints, except that they should be less than a month.
 It’s up to the team to decide how fast they can, and want to, learn.
-Generally speaking, Sprints should be as short as possible while still allowing the Development Team to deliver a meaningful new version of the product that achieves the goal of a Sprint.
+Generally speaking, Sprints should be as short as possible while still allowing the Scrum Team to deliver a meaningful new version of the product that achieves the goal of a Sprint.

 So while the Sprint is a timeboxed opportunity to explore a particular part of the complex problem of developing a product, the other four Scrum Events represent specific opportunities within the Sprint to promote inspection and adaptation.

 Each Sprint in Scrum starts with a moment where the Scrum Team makes a basic plan for the upcoming Sprint.
 This is the Sprint Planning.
 The first and most important question is what the goal for this Sprint will be.
 Without a goal, there is no clear purpose that encourages members to unite and put their minds together during the Sprint.
 A goal for a Sprint can be to deliver a coherent set of features that solves a particular problem.
-It may be about addressing a need of a group of stakeholders.
+It may be about addressing a need for a group of stakeholders.
 It may also be a hypothesis or critical assumption that a Product Owner wants to verify with the Increment that comes out of the Sprint.

-The Daily Scrum takes place every 24 hours to allow the Development Team to navigate the complexities involved in even a single Sprint.
-They inspect the progress of their work towards achieving the Sprint Goal, as made transparent through their Sprint Backlog and make adjustments accordingly.
+The Daily Scrum takes place every 24 hours to allow the Developers to navigate the complexities involved in even a single Sprint.
+They inspect the progress of their work towards achieving the Sprint Goal, as made transparent through their Sprint Backlog, and make adjustments accordingly.
 For example, they may run into unexpected issues that require close collaboration or discover that they need to add work to the Sprint Backlog that is necessary to achieve the Sprint Goal.
 They may run into impediments; issues that are blocking them in achieving the Sprint Goal and are beyond their ability to resolve.

-Sprint Reviews should take no more than 4 hours for a Sprint of a month.
+Sprint Reviews should take no more than four hours for a Sprint of a month.
 The shorter the Sprint, the shorter the Sprint Review tends to be.
 The output of the Sprint Review consists of adjustments to the Product Backlog based on what was learned.
-This may include new ideas that emerge during Sprint Reviews, discovered bugs, changes to items already on the Product Backlog or re-ordering the Product Backlog itself.
+This may include new ideas that emerge during Sprint Reviews, discovered bugs, changes to items already on the Product Backlog, or re-ordering the Product Backlog itself.
 In a sense, the Sprint Review is about answering the question: “Based on what we learned this Sprint, what are the next steps?”.
 This provides valuable input for Sprint Planning and potential Sprint Goals for coming Sprints.

-For Sprints of a month, the Sprint Retrospective should take no more than 3 hours.
+For Sprints of a month, the Sprint Retrospective should take no more than three hours.
 But the shorter the Sprint, the shorter the timebox tends to be.
 Based on what the Scrum Team has learned from the inspection of their collaboration, they may decide to make adjustments to work more effectively.
 This can involve an updated Definition of Done, researching new tools or technologies, a change in working agreements, or a different team composition.
-At least one improvement goes straight to the Sprint Backlog for the next Sprint.
+At least one actionable improvement goes straight to the Sprint Backlog for the next Sprint.

 Product Backlog Refinement

 So what about Product Backlog refinement?
 The Scrum Guide mentions this as something that needs to happen somewhere.
 Doesn’t that make it an event?
-And yes, although it’s definitely an essential part of the Scrum Framework, it’s not an event like the others.
+And yes, although it’s definitely an essential part of the Scrum framework, it’s not an event like the others.
 Rather, it’s an ongoing activity.
 And while this may seem to be a play of words, it does capture an important difference.
 It all starts with understanding the many forms of Product Backlog refinement: